 Rigatoni all’Amatriciana is a thick, rich, and savory tomato sauce that is served over rigatoni pasta.
 This spectacular tomato sauce is easily made with just 6 ingredients (not including salt or water) chopped pancetta, Italian imported peeled tomatoes, fresh basil, extra virgin olive oil, onion, and crushed red pepper flakes.
-Amatriciana sauce, originated from Rome, Italy is so easy and so simple, you won’t believe it until you make it for the first time!
+Amatriciana sauce is so easy and so simple, you won’t believe it until you make it for the first time!
 Then, you’ll start to realize how did you EVER live without this dish!

 This is a pasta dish we love to make on Sundays.
 Our family and friends have been waiting patiently for this recipe for some time and I finally got around to taking photos and posting it. 🙂